Jerry Reinsdorf: Charity work

 Reinsdorf has been involved in Chicago Mayor Richard M. Daley's initiative to improve standardized test scores in the 559 Chicago Public Schools.
-He has been involved in other extensive charitable work including those of CharitaBulls and White Sox Charities.
+He has also been involved in other extensive charitable work including those of CharitaBulls and White Sox Charities.
 His philanthropy and community development have been notable in the Near West Side community area near the United Center.
-Twice the White Sox Charities has donated $1 million to the Chicago Park District with particular attention to funding baseball and softball fields.
+The White Sox Charities have donated to the Chicago Park District with particular purpose of funding construction and maintenance baseball and softball fields.

 Other business dealings

 He has been a member of the board of directors of Shearson Lehman Brothers, Inc., the Northwestern University Law School Alumni Association, LaSalle Bank, EQ Office and numerous other corporations and charities.
 He currently serves as a Life Trustee of Northwestern University.

-Throughout the years Reinsdorf has been active in the affairs of baseball, serving on the Executive Council and Ownership, Long Range Planning, Restructuring, Expansion, Equal Opportunity, Strategic Planning, Legislative and Labor Policy Committees of Major League Baseball, he also serves on the Boards of MLB Advanced Media and MLB Enterprises.
+Throughout the years, Reinsdorf has been active in the affairs of baseball, serving on the Executive Council and Ownership, Long Range Planning, Restructuring, Expansion, Equal Opportunity, Strategic Planning, Legislative and Labor Policy Committees of Major League Baseball, he also serves on the Boards of MLB Advanced Media and MLB Enterprises.

 In 2013, Reinsdorf partnered with Mark Sullivan, Noah Kroloff, Dennis Burke, David Aguilar, and John Kaites to found Global Security and Innovative Strategies.

 Personal life

-In 1956, he married Martyl Rifkin (March 4, 1936–June 28, 2021).
-She was born in Denver, Colorado, the daughter of Milton and Vivette Rifkin (nee Ravel).
-Their union resulted in four children and eight grandchildren.
+In 1956, while they were both students at George Washington University, he married Martyl Rifkin (March 4, 1936 – June 28, 2021).
+She was born in Denver, Colorado, the daughter of Milton and Vivette Rifkin (née Ravel); the Rifkin family moved to Chicago in 1944, and Martyl attended Morgan Park High School.
+Their union resulted in four children, Susan, David, Michael, and Jonathan.